 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by Berkley Sensation on January 7, 2014 and has 328 pages.
+urban fantasy in eBook edition that was published by Berkley Sensation on January 7, 2014 and has 328 pages.

 Explore it on Goodreads or Amazon.